 Parties, peer pressure, & more parties – so much fun to be had in this outing.

 Meanwhile, in the silliest of side stories, Jim & Cindy find no privacy in Palm Springs at Jim’s company retreat as the Southern-stereotype couple next door keeps barging in on them.
 Only later do we learn that hokey Trudy & Bob (played by Bobbi Jo Lathan & Richard Paul) are a kinky couple lookin’ for a lil swingin’ action.
-And this, kids, is why you drink in moderation.
+(And this, kids, is why you drink in moderation.)

 One Man and a Baby (January 24, 1991)

-Teen pregnancy is the topic of the week as Brandon hooks up with 17-year-old Melissa (Kristin Dattilo), an overachiever attempting to get into Harvard…and who’s also mom to baby Joey.
+Teen pregnancy is the topic of the week as Brandon hooks up with 17-year-old Melissa (Kristin Dattilo), an overachiever attempting to get into Harvard…and also a mom to baby Joey.
 Brandon learns a bit about teen parenting as he spends an evening babysitting the tot.